j-seth-jones/wdd130-jimenez/README.md

 Beck, make sure that you're following the second template that is provided.
 Right now, it looks like you used the first template, but I don't know if you're still in the process of working on it.
 If that's the case, don't worry about this message.
 I understand that you've been dealing with a ton of finals stuff, so no big deal if you can't get to it.
 But if you can, make sure you follow what the second templates format shows.
 -Seth
 ^ I think I fixed it, but let me know if I am using the wrong template.
 I still need to do the enemies, so I'd love to hear back before I do the rest of it wrong, just in case :) -Beck

+Sorry to get back so late, Seth!
+You're definitely using the right template!
+It looks great!
+-Seth